Notice CP12 IRS Letter

 4. Review your appeal rights and steps to take to prepare a protest if you disagree with Notice CP12.
 The IRS notice will also have information and a contact number for this.

-5. If you think the IRS made a mistake by adjusting your tax return based on Notice CP12, either contact the IRS via the contact information listed on Notice CP12 or contact an eFile.com Taxpert® with questions you might have about a particular tax return you prepared and e-filed via eFile.com.
+5. If you think the IRS made a mistake by adjusting your tax return based on Notice CP12, either contact the IRS via the information listed on Notice CP12 or contact an eFile.com Taxpert® with questions you might have about a particular tax return you prepared and e-filed via eFile.com.

 Understand, review, and determine the steps to take if you receive IRS Notice CP12.
 Refer to your latest tax return copy in your eFile.com account under My Account or obtain a copy of your tax return to see the areas the IRS has adjusted.
 The notice will have a deadline to pay your new tax balance, if applicable, before tax penalties are applied.